 This page contains a brief description of how allotments sites are managed; please scroll down for downloads to support allotment managers and click here for details of allotments management training for local authority employees offered by the APSE.
-The next APSE training sessions is on 16 May 2017 in Birmingham.
+The next APSE training sessions are

 How are allotments organised?